sc-ventures/cloudbreak-documentation/docs/images.md

 ### Register Image Catalog

 Now that you have created your image catalog JSON file, register it with your Cloudbreak instance.
+You can do this via Cloudbreak UI, CLI, or be editing the Profile file.

 <div class="note">
   <p class="first admonition-title">Important</p>